mamun2519/learn-devOps-concept/containerizations/readme.md

   - docker login in your vs code
   - create docker image. must be the image or repo name the same.
   - push docker ⇒ docker push imageName

+### Using Our Image Remotely Pull Images

+⇒ first must be set up docker. then go docker hub and pull the image.

+⇒ then run the image